letrungkien/web_saver/README.md

 - So other tools that deal with initial static html response from server like Nokogiri won't be enough to capture the whole content.

 # Improvements in the future
-## Add tests
-- I will need to write tests for it.
-Defintely end to end tests.
-- The test will have a website with dynamic content as a given and check if html, assets, and metadata are downloaded.

 ## Save other assets
 - There are other assets like js files, fonts, videos, etc. that I could save.